 Florida offers many types of business entities that can limit the liability of its principals.
 The three main types of business entities are partnerships, corporations and limited liability companies.

 A General Partnership is an unincorporated business owned by two or more persons who share assets and liabilities.
-In order to limit liability, owners may choose to enter into a limited liability partnership, a limited partnership, or a limited liability limited partnership.
+To limit liability, owners may choose to enter into a limited liability partnership, a limited partnership, or a limited liability limited partnership.

 A Limited Liability Partnership (“LLP”) is a general partnership in which the partners have no liability, as partners, for certain debts and obligations of the partnership, whether arising in contract, tort or otherwise.
 To qualify as an LLP, it is necessary to file a Statement of Qualifications with the Florida Secretary of State.
 However, every year the LLP must file an annual report or its status will be revoked.
 If the annual report is not filed, each general partner is jointly and severally responsible for all liabilities arising after the LLP status is revoked.

 A Limited Partnership (“LP”) has at least one (1) general partner who manages the partnership and is generally liable for the debts of the partnership.
-The limited partners have limited control over the management and operation of the partnership and are not generally liable for the debts of the partnership.
+The limited partners have limited control over the management and operation of the partnership and are not usually responsible for the obligations of the partnership.

 A Limited Liability Limited Partnership (“LLLP”) is a limited partnership in which the general partner is no longer personally liable for the acts of the limited partnership.
 The general partner of an LLLP is protected by statute from liability for the acts of the limited partnership and does not expose himself to individual liability.
 Like the LLP mentioned above, every year the LLLP must file an annual report or its status will be revoked.
 If the annual report is not filed, each general partner is jointly and severally responsible for all liabilities arising after the LLLP status is revoked.